Tevita Finau

-Tevita Tolu Finau (born January 13, 1986) is a New Zealand-born former American football defensive end.
-He played college football at Utah.
+Tevita Tolu Finau (Born January 13, 1986) is a New Zealand-born former professional American football defensive linemen and current football coach.
+He played college football at the University of Utah.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2012.

-He has been a member of the Philadelphia Eagles, Dallas Cowboys, New York Jets, and Houston Texans.
+He was also a member of the Philadelphia Eagles, Dallas Cowboys, New York Jets, and Houston Texans.

-Early years
+Early life

-Born in Hamilton, New Zealand, to Tolu and Takinima Finau, he lived in Maui until he was eight, in Tonga from years 8 to 12, and in Hawaii until he finished high school.
-Finau attended three high schools in Hawaii: Lahaina High School as a freshman and sophomore, Maui High School in his junior year, and Kahuku High & Intermediate School as a senior.
-He helped Kahuku win the Hawaii State Championship in 2004.
+Born in Hamilton, New Zealand, to Tolu Halaapiapi and Finau Takinima, he has lived in New Zealand, Tonga, and in Hawaii.
+Finau attended three high schools in Hawaii: Lahainaluna High School as a freshman and sophomore, Maui High School his junior year, and Kahuku High & Intermediate School as a senior.
+He was a three-time first-team all-state honoree in basketball from 2002 to 2004.
+He helped Kahuku win the Hawaii State Football Championship in 2004.

 College career

 Finau played two seasons of junior college football for Phoenix College before originally committing to play football at West Virginia University.
-The highly-touted recruit never made it to Morgantown however, and Finau eventually ended up enrolling at the University of Utah, where he appeared in 21 games in his two-year career for the Utes and finished with 42 tackles.
+The highly-touted recruit never made it to Morgantown however, and Finau eventually ended up enrolling at the University of Utah, where he appeared in 21 games in his two-year career for the Utes and finished with 72 tackles, 6 1/2 sacks, and 13 TFL's.
+He graduated with a bachelor's degree in Sociology from the University of Utah.

 Professional career

 Dallas Cowboys

-Finau was signed to the Dallas Cowboys practice squad on November 14, 2012 after going undrafted and spending time in training camp with both the Arizona Cardinals and Philadelphia Eagles.
+Finau was signed to the Dallas Cowboys practice squad on November 14, 2012, after going undrafted and spending time in training camp with both the Arizona Cardinals and Philadelphia Eagles.
 Finau was released from the practice squad on November 27, 2012.

 New York Jets

 Finau was signed to the New York Jets practice squad on December 5, 2012.
-He signed a future/reserve contract on December 31, 2012.
-He was released on August 31, 2013.
+He signed a future/reserve contract on December 31, 2013.
+He was released on August 31, 2014.
 He was signed to the team's practice squad a day later.
-Finau was released on August 30, 2014 and signed to the team's practice squad a day later.